 The Nominating and Governance Committee of our board of directors is responsible for reviewing the appropriate size, function and needs of the board of directors, establishing criteria for evaluating and selecting new members of the board, identifying and recommending qualified director nominees to the board for approval and monitoring and making recommendations to the board of directors on matters relating to corporate governance.
-The Nominating and Governance Committee met four times during 2018.
+The Nominating and Governance Committee met four times during 2020.

 The Nominating and Governance Committee currently consists of Messrs.
-Roedel, Pastor, Wise and Williamson, and Dr. Anderson.
-Mr. Roedel serves as chairman of the committee.
-All members of the Nominating and Governance Committee are independent within the meaning of applicable Nasdaq listing rules.
+Roedel, Pastor and Spiegel and Ms. Vitale.
+Ms. Vitale serves as the chair of the committee.
+If elected, we expect that Ms. Coe will replace Mr. Pastor on the Nominating and Governance Committee.
+All members of the Nominating and Governance Committee are independent within the meaning of applicable Nasdag listing rules.